 Your entry door comes equipped with a 5-touch button, programmable deadbolt lock, that utilizes a 4-digit code.
 This will allow keyless entry into the RV.
-It is activated by touch and does not require depressing the button.
 Four of the buttons are labeled "1/2", "3/4", "5/6", and "7/8".
-The fifth button is the command/enter key that tells the lock to lock or unlock after the pass code is entered.
+The fifth button is the lock/unlock button that tells the lock to lock or unlock after the pass code is entered.